-- 8.05 Union Leave Long Term
+8.05 - Union Leave - Long Term;

 - 8.11 Political Leave;

-- 8.12 Educational Leave
+- 8.12 Educational Leave;

-- 8.13 Military Leave
+- 8.13 Military Leave;

 - 8.14 General Leave

 have the option of continuing with the benefit coverage by paying the entire cost of the premiums on a monthly basis to the Board.
-During such leaves seniority shall accumulate and while no vacations are payable during the leave, upon his return the employee's absence shall count as part of his qualifying entitlement.
+During such leaves seniority shall accumulate and while no vacations are payable during the leave, upon their return the employee's absence shall count as part of their qualifying entitlement.